VYNE Therapeutics

 Venture Round in 2012

-WorkingPoint offers an online business management software tailored for small to mid-size companies.
-The platform provides an integrated solution that encompasses essential functions such as accounting, invoicing, expense and financial reporting, tax reporting, customer relationship management, and inventory management.
-Designed for ease of use, the web-based software aims to streamline operations, allowing users to efficiently manage their business needs while saving time and resources.
-By consolidating various business functions into a single platform, WorkingPoint enables clients to effectively oversee their financial and operational tasks.
+WorkingPoint is a developer of an online business management software tailored for small to mid-size companies and sole proprietorships.
+The platform offers an integrated solution that encompasses essential business functions, including accounting, invoicing, expense management, financial reporting, tax reporting, customer relationship management, and inventory management.
+Designed to be user-friendly and web-based, WorkingPoint aims to streamline operations and enhance efficiency, ultimately saving time and reducing costs for its clients.

 Luminate, founded in 2008 and previously known as Pixazza, is a company that specializes in creating interactive image technology.
 Based in Mountain View, California, Luminate offers a pioneering platform that transforms static images on the web into engaging, interactive content.
 This platform utilizes a combination of Internet and crowdsourcing technologies to provide users with relevant information and enhance their online experiences, attracting over 150 million users and generating approximately 30 billion image views annually.
 In addition to its technological innovations, the organization operates as a global philanthropic entity that supports efforts to foster just and fair societies by empowering individuals and institutions.
 Luminate focuses on four interconnected areas crucial for societal resilience: Civic Empowerment, Data and Digital Rights, Financial Transparency, and Independent Media.